On a multiplier operator induced by the Schwarzian derivative of univalent functions

 \section{Abstract}

-In this paper we study a multiplier operator which is induced by the Schwarzian derivative of a univalent function with a quasiconformal extension to the extended complex plane.
-We obtain a norm estimate for this operator.
-As an application, we can prove that the Brennan's conjecture is true for a large class of quasidisks.
-We also establish a new characterization of the asymptotically conformal curves and the Weil-Petersson curves in terms of the multiplier operator.
+In this paper we study a multiplier operator which is induced by the Schwarzian derivative of univalent functions with a quasiconformal extension to the extended complex plane.
+As applications, we show that the Brennan conjecture is satisfied for a large class of quasidisks.
+We also establish a new characterization of asymptotically conformal curves and of the Weil-Petersson curves in terms of the multiplier operator.